 If you're shopping for a home, you may see certain properties advertised as "bungalows."
 However, what is a bungalow, exactly?
-How is it different from other types of real estate?
+How is it different from other types of houses in residential real estate?
 And what types of homebuyers should consider a bungalow style house for their next home.

 What is a bungalow?